North AmericaSurfing Destinations

 Rock Quarry

-Located near Kilauea, on the north shore of Kauai, Rock Quarry doesn’t get really good all that often but when it does, it becomes a great left-hander with many different sections.
-Starts with a smooth takeoff and builds up into a nice barreling and maneuverable section further into the bay.
+Located near Kilauea, on the north shore of Kauai, Rock Quarry needs some particular conditions to work properly.
+On the usual NE trade winds, Rock Quarry will be messy and disorganized.
+However, if winds are light or switch to a westerly direction, it becomes a great playground.
+Rock Quarry offers lefts and rights depending on the swell direction.
+On the left side, it starts with a smooth takeoff and builds up into a nice barreling and maneuverable section further into the bay.
 When the point doesn’t work, Rock Quarry is still an overall good beach break for all levels of surfers.

 Wave direction : Left and right